Release: Friday, June 6, 2014

 Pinch me, I must be dreaming (over and over again).

 This cannot possibly be the summer blockbuster whose early previews seemed to indicate (perhaps warn us cynics of) the coming of merely yet another summer bust.
-From the outset the odds were stacked against this film, a sci-fi whose gritty sheath initially appeared less a mark of ingenuity than an unapologetic example of precisely the opposite; a robotic compulsion to try and look grimmer than the last doomsday flick.
+From the outset the odds seemed stacked against this film, a sci fi romp whose gritty-gray trailers made the thing look less original than a robotic compulsion to try and be grimmer than the last doomsday flick.

 For all intents and purposes, everyone’s favorite scientologist was poised to star in the Oblivion of 2014 — not exactly a death sentence for such an iconic career, but the deflating sounds of a balloon losing air are really becoming audible now.
-Even if this recent romp went tits-up for Tom Cruise, at least there would still be something to ogle at (I refer to the scenery, not the woman he’s assigned to star alongside, though that’s never usually bad either).
-The man will never not be associated with films that flirt with one’s optical receptors. . . like, so totally hard.
+Even if this recent romp went belly-up for Tom Cruise, at least there would still be something to ogle at (or that’s what one tends to think whenever a woman is paired alongside Cruise, but then you meet Emily Blunt, and, well.
+She’s not that gal.)
 Breathtaking backdrops always do their best to compensate for whatever else of the movie audiences have a hard time taking seriously or even engaging in, be it the dialogue coming out of actors’ mouths or the script conveyed through their characters’ actions.

 It seems as if Doug Liman’s the last man to receive the memo about the list of cliches Cruise’s career has been constructed out of.
 After mumbling “to hell with this,” he tossed the list out the metaphorical window and defiantly directed Edge of Tomorrow, a film about a group of worldwide soldiers uniting to save the world from total destruction.
 It’s a summer blockbuster film that is as far from average as you might get.
 As such, it is probably not possible for the Academy to even consider something as gigantic as a movie like this for any category — and truthfully, this isn’t quite that good — but this entry is just that one step closer.
 Action packed and perhaps stuffed even thicker with moments of refreshing and hilarious self-awareness, this epic adventure film about fighting for humanity’s right to live on is one of the biggest surprises of 2014.